 Single-use food product containers, such as cups, plates, bowls, trays, clamshell containers, cartons for eggs and other foods, and other products made of EPS that are used for selling, providing or serving food or offered for retail sale, are prohibited.

 Exceptions: This prohibition does not apply to food or beverages filled and sealed in EPS containers outside of Anne Arundel County, prior to receipt by a food service business, or to materials used to package raw, uncooked, or butchered meat, fish, poultry or seafood for off-premise consumption.

-How will the Code be enforced?
+How is the Code enforced?

 The Department of Health is responsible for enforcement of Anne Arundel County Code § 11-6-103.
 The Department is committed to assisting businesses to ensure smooth transition to acceptable alternatives.
 Businesses found non-compliant may be issued an initial warning and subsequent fines ranging from $50 to $500.

 What products are acceptable alternatives to EPS foam?

 Food product containers made with paper, cardboard, aluminum, glass, plastic, and other non-EPS manufactured food packaging containers may be used.